Lancashire’s Best Spring Walks

 3 April 2019

-Spring is officially here, and although this year spring seemed to arrive rather early, there are still plenty of springtime sights and sounds to be enjoyed while out and about.
+Spring is officially here!
+Although this year spring seemed to arrive rather early, there are still plenty of springtime sights and sounds to be enjoyed while out and about.

-There’s nothing quite like a spring walk for taking some time to enjoy the end of winter and the new life that erupts each year, so we thought we’d gather together a few of the best Lancashire spring walks in case you fancy discovering somewhere new.
+There’s nothing quite like a spring walk for taking some time to enjoy the end of winter.
+So we thought we’d gather together a few of the best Lancashire spring walks in case you fancy discovering somewhere new.

 Arnside is a wonderful place to visit on a bright spring day.
 You will be rewarded with spectacular views if you take a walk up to the summit of the Knott, which is particularly lovely in the spring.

 The village of Arnside is by the sea and has a few shops, a couple of pubs.
 And a very popular fish and chip shop, which makes it the perfect place to relax and refuel yourself after your walk!

 Depending on your fitness levels, there are a few different ways to approach this walk.
 For those who need to take it somewhat easy, there is a car park at the Knott, otherwise this fabulous circular walk will take you around the best parts of Arnside, including up to the summit of the Knott.
 It will take you around three hours and you’ll have earned those fish and chips by the end!

 This walk which begins and ends in Scorton is very popular with locals and is a wonderful walk to enjoy on a bright spring day.
 This walk will provide you with rewarding views for very little effort.
 The route is dog friendly, with a dog friendly cafe on route, where you can enjoy tea and cake or even some lunch.

 The walk typically takes around two hours and it is a nice easy stroll which is very family friendly.